flowteek/CGPA_calculator/README.md

    ```bash
    ./cgpa
    ```
-3. Follow the prompts to enter your semester grades.
+3. Follow the prompts to enter your name, level, semester, and course details.
-4. The calculated CGPA will be displayed and saved to `cgpa_result.txt`.
+4. The calculated CGPA and your details will be displayed and saved to `cgpa_result.txt`.

 ## Requirements
 - C++ compiler (e.g., g++)